PantalaLabs/ParallelComm/README.md

 The library was born.
-Today it sends up to 2 bytes and you can send 2 numbers at once: first number with the first 8 bits of a potentiometer, and the second number, 5 bits bits to with "potentiometer identifier".
+Today it sends up to 2 bytes and you can send 2 numbers at once: first number with the first 8 bits of a potentiometer, and the second number, 5 bits with "potentiometer identifier".
 If you need more , create a byte control.

 As soon as I have the DSP project ready, I will post photos.